use-inkubator/Ecosystem-Grants/applications/monsters_ink.md

 - **Owen Barnes:** Full-stack web developer with extensive experience at Advertising.com/AOL, McKinsey and as tech lead at multiple London startups.
 Early web3 adopter (Bitcoin since 2013, attended Devcon 1) with deep expertise in frontend development, UI/UX design, and decentralized technologies.
 Creator of Poly.site and frequent speaker at technical conferences including Urbit Assembly, EthBrno, and Urbit Volcano Summit.
 Will lead Frontend, UI/UX, Graphics, and the Art Generation pipeline.

 - **Kilián Valdman:** Self-taught blockchain developer with a proven track record building Web3 platforms—most notably allstake.io (NFT launches, raffles, auctions), plus apps like Cellular Domination Station (Game of Life–inspired game that placed Top 20 overall and 8th in Idea out of 105 entries in a game jam) and CrypTick (real-time crypto price alert app in Rust/Tauri/Svelte).
 Active developer for the Ronkeverse community on the Ronin blockchain, delivering NFT gaming applications and interactive Web3 experiences.
 Winner of multiple international hackathons, including ETHGlobal Cannes – Best Consumer App on Ronin, and a triple win at Polkadot Berlin (Main Track, Ink Alliance Bounty, UX Bounty).
 Specialized in smart contract architecture, scalable backend systems, and developer tooling.
-Will lead Backend, Lesson Content, pop-cli infrastructure, Dockerization, and code validation.
+Will lead Backend, Content Integration Systems, pop-cli infrastructure, Dockerization, and code validation.

 ### **Team Code Repos**